|MEETING PLACE:||Hotel Rincón de Puembo—near Quito Int’l Airport|

 Cabin Service on the Yacht

 Your stateroom will be cleaned on a daily basis.
 Towels are replaced as needed, while linens will be changed once, in the middle of the cruise.
-Soap, shampoo and a hair dryer are provided.
+Soap, shampoo & conditioner and a hair dryer are provided.
 Please do not bring any food or drinks into the cabins in order to avoid bad odors and insects.

 We know food is an important part of any vacation and our talented chefs work magic in the galley creating new taste sensations and surprising twists on old favorites.
 Menus are varied and healthy.
 Special diets are accommodated to the best of our ability and children’s favorites are always available.